Wellbeing and Dementia Services

-Paul Gaskell - Senior Dementia Services ManagerWelcome to our new dementia pages.
+Paul Gaskell - Wellbeing and Dementia Services DirectorWelcome to our dementia pages.
 I hope you have found it interesting so far.
 My name is Paul Gaskell.
-Read more..

-Kieun Kwon - Associate Director of Dementia ServicesMy name is Kieun.
-I am Director of Dementia Services at Runwood Homes and a member of the Dementia Services Team with responsibility for an allocated number of homes.
-Read more..
+Kieun Kwon - Associate Director of Wellbeing and Dementia ServicesMy name is Kieun.
+I am Director of Wellbeing and Dementia Services at Runwood Homes and a member of the Dementia Services Team with responsibility for an allocated number of homes.

 - The word Dementia describes a set of symptoms that may include memory loss and difficulties with thinking, problem-solving or language.

 - Dementia is caused when the brain is damaged by diseases, such as Alzheimer's disease (the most common type) or a series of strokes.

 - There are over 200 types and sub types of dementia.